zack-bitcoin/slasher/README.md

 3) long-range double-spend.
 Spend a large amount of money in a single block, and then rebuild a massive amount of the chain to create a fork which is longer than the real chain.
 In slasher, if you create a long chain, eventually you get to the point where you know all the secrets.
 You are able to select who is the pos signer.
 If you own only 0.0001% of all money, you can still select youself as signer every time.

 * This cannot happen because there is a census block between when the pos signer is given duty, and when he performs his duty.
 You cannot create a census block without knowing 51% of the private keys controlling the non-transferable money.

+4) reveal keys that control non-transferable money.
+When these keys are revealed, it suddenly becomes possible to commit long-range double-spend.

+* If the same non-transferable money is used in conflicting ways, it destroys the contested money.
+If 1/3rd of non-transferable coins are destroyed, the blockchain freezes.
+It is possible to use this frozen blockchain to create or verify the creation of a new currency.

+** Case 1: over 1/2 of non-transferable coins are still secure.
+Use proof-of-burn to allow people to choose which new currency they want to join, or create new currencies where everyone owns money in the same amounts as the destroyed currency.

+** Case 2: over 1/2 of non-transferable coins are revealed to adversaries.
+Can create new currencies where everyone owns money in the same amounts as the destroyed currency.